Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Mounted Strike**

-    While mounted, you have :d20-adv: **Advantage** on Attack Rolls against any creature that is within 5 feet of your mount and at least one Size smaller than it.
+    While mounted, you have :d20-adv: **Advantage** on :d20-attack: **Attack Rolls** against any creature that is within 5 feet of your mount and at least one Size smaller than it.

 - **Leap Aside**